This is the $26.5 million Star Wars-themed mansion you're looking for

 "Having a tricked-out basement is a must in the ultra luxury, celebrity-studded town of Hidden Hills," he said.
 "Homeowners here love to highlight their personal lives and passions.
 And this seller is beyond passionate about Star Wars."

-While the seller is willing to negotiate the inclusion of the Star Wars collection in the sale of the home, Haddad says the eventual billionaire buyer (perhaps a pro sports player or movie star?) will have the option of remaking the basement into whatever they're passionate about instead.
+While the seller is willing to negotiate the inclusion of the Star Wars collection in the sale of the home, Haddad says the eventual billionaire buyer (perhaps a pro sports player or movie star?) will have the option of remaking the basement into whatever he or she is passionate about instead.